Become a Financial Coach

 Leadership Development Program

-Students interested in becoming a Scarlet and Gray Financial Peer Financial Coach must participate in the Leadership Development Program (LDP) - a three credit hour course offered annually during spring semester on Wednesday evenings from 4 to 7 PM.
+Students interested in becoming a Scarlet and Gray Financial Peer Financial Coach must participate in the Leadership Development Program (LDP) - a three credit hour course offered annually during fall semester on Wednesday evenings from 4 to 7 PM.
 This course will cover the content needed to effectively educate students on critical financial topics like student loans, credit and credit cards, basic investing strategies, retirement saving decisions, and budgeting.

 After completion of LDP, Financial Coaches will meet weekly with students in one-on-one coaching settings and will have the opportunity to engage in community financial literacy outreach or present to members of The Ohio State University community.
 If you have questions about LDP or becoming a peer financial coach please contact Ben Raines at firstname.lastname@example.org.

 - Two-semester commitment to volunteer a minimum of four hours each week

 - Strong communication skills, and a passion for educating and helping others